The Tale of Genji: Selected English translations

-Manga and visual adaptations

-There have also been manga Adaptations The Tale of Genji.
-One of the most famous manga adaptations is Waki Yamato’s Fleeting Dreams or Asaki Yume Mishi, which features the romantic and aesthetic parts of the novel in visually engaging illustrations that are consistent with shoujo manga aesthetics.
-Whereas textual versions of the work depend heavily on words to create emotional impact, expressions, and a sense of the Heian court, manga adaptations help make the tale more accessible for all ages but risks simplifying the story.

 Reception and legacy

 The Tale of Genji is an important work of world literature.
 Jorge Luis Borges is among the modern authors who have cited it as inspiration.
 He said of it, "The Tale of Genji, as translated by Arthur Waley, is written with an almost miraculous naturalness, and what interests us is not the exoticism—the horrible word—but rather the human passions of the novel.
 Such interest is just: Murasaki's work is what one would quite precisely call a psychological novel ...
 I dare to recommend this book to those who read me. " It is noted for its internal consistency, psychological depiction, and characterization.
 The novelist Yasunari Kawabata said in his Nobel Prize acceptance speech: "The Tale of Genji in particular is the highest pinnacle of Japanese literature.
 Even down to our day there has not been a piece of fiction to compare with it."